wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_state_getPairs.md

 ---
-title: movr:state_getPairs \[POST\] {disallowed}
+title: state_getPairs  {disallowed} - Moonriver
-description: Returns the keys with prefix, leave empty to get all the keys(deprecated Use getKeysPaged.
+description: Example code for the state_getPairs  {disallowed} json-rpc method. Сomplete guide on how to use state_getPairs  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters